ChadGichuki/opinion-polls-frontend/README.md

 This is a Single Page Application (SPA) where users vote between 2 closely related or widely contested options in various fields such as sports, technology, vehicles, smart phones etc.

-However, the backend is not yet deployed and can only be hosted locally.
-The repository can be cloned from [here.](https://github.com/ChadGichuki/opinion-polls-json-server.git)
+The app is hosted on gh-pages and can be viewed [here.](https://ChadGichuki.github.io/opinion-polls-frontend)

 When the app is running you should expect to see a home page like this: